unvariance/collector/issue-259.md

   - Mocked run: `Resctrl<TestFs>` (or equivalent mock) simulates create/assign/list/delete and can inject `ENOSPC`.
   - Hardware run (optional): `Resctrl<RealFs>` uses the actual filesystem under `/sys/fs/resctrl`.
 - Each scenario body is implemented once and executed under both providers, gated by platform/features as needed.

+- Exercising late-container reconciliation
+  - Ensure scenarios cover pods initially synchronized with a subset of their containers (e.g., race between `synchronize()` and container creation).
+  - Add a container to a running pod via `kubectl debug` (ephemeral container) and verify the plugin observes it and fully reconciles the pod: group creation (if needed), PID assignment, and counters update.

 ## Out of Scope
 - Background/periodic retries; cadence is caller-driven via `retry_*` APIs.